Skip to main content

 }

-This is the fastest way to debug “my receiver isn’t firing” — usually it’s a non-200 response code, an SSL certificate issue, or a firewall.
+This is the fastest way to debug “my receiver isn’t firing.”
+The cause is usually a non-200 response code, an SSL certificate issue, or a firewall.